-If the check is turned off by calling R\CR\set\info() with R\CR\INFO\ID\CIPHER\XTS\KEY\CHECK, AES in XTS mode is not FIPS 140-2-approved.
+If the check is turned off by calling R_CR_set_info() with R_CR_INFO_ID_CIPHER_XTS_KEY_CHECK, AES in XTS mode is not FIPS 140-2-approved.

 - The following restrictions apply to the use of Triple-DES.
-For: - Two-key Triple-DES: - The use of two-key Triple-DES for encryption is disallowed. - Decryption using two-key Triple-DES is allowed for legacy-useThe user should determine the risk of accepting the decrypted information when processing more than 2 blocks of data encrypted using two-key Triple-DES.
+For: - Two-key Triple-DES and Three-key Triple DES: - The use of Triple-DES for encryption is disallowed. - Decryption using Triple-DES is allowed for legacy-use

+The user should determine the risk of accepting the decrypted information when processing more than 220 blocks of data encrypted using Triple-DES.

-For more information about the use of two-key Triple-DES, see SP 800-131A Rev 1.
+For more information about the use of Triple-DES, see SP 800-131A Rev 1.